willwam845/ctf-writeups/NotWriteups/UIUCTF-Feedback-Survey.md

 We might have to do a bit of local testing to figure out how we can apply this known plaintext attack, but since there is no canary, PIE, KASLR, SMAP, or Miller-Rabin primality test, it is fairly easy to get a plaintext string which we can search for.

 To start, we create a form with Google Docs, but we make it very short so that it is possible to complete it and get a and b by using the Pohlig Hellman algorithm.
-From here, we can explore possible strings we can use for our Known PLaintext Survey Blood Attack.
+From here, we can explore possible strings we can use for our Known Plaintext Survey Blood Attack.

 We have a very interesting string that appears to be not added by us, which is "Your response has been recorded".
 This looks very promising, as after some more local testing, I found that this string will always appear at the end of a survey.